-Record the average height (in meters) for each bank (left and right separately) from the bottom of the lower bank to the top of the upper bank for the entire 20m reach.
+Record the average height (in meters) for each bank (left and right separately) from bankfull to the top of the upper bank for the entire 20m reach.
 The bottom of the lower bank is indicated by the water line at base flow.
 The top of the upper bank is usually demarcated by the edge of the floodplain.